MonCore/moncore/docs/public/01-platform-overview.md

 The platform is architected to operate in sandbox and production under identical code paths, controls, and audit guarantees, with only credentials and counterparties differing between environments.

-MonCore may be deployed as a complete regulated financial backend, providing execution, compliance, and control layers, or embedded as a financial kernel inside existing licensed infrastructures.
+MonCore may be deployed as a complete regulated financial operating system, providing execution, compliance, and control layers, or embedded as a financial kernel inside existing licensed infrastructures.

 ### Target Users & Deployment Profiles